herobrine99dan/NESS-Reloaded/CONTRIBUTING.md

 Ideally, you'll know git and maven.
 If you don't, message us on the discord and we can help you with some things.

+You'll want to install the following if you haven't already:

+* Git
+* Maven
+* JDK 11 or greater

 ### Creating Checks

 There are 2 ways you can specify checks.